electron/website/docs/latest/tutorial/window-customization.md

 ---
 title: "Window Customization"
-description: "The BrowserWindow module is the foundation of your Electron application, and it exposes many APIs that can change the look and behavior of your browser windows.
-In this tutorial, we will be going over the various use-cases for window customization on macOS, Windows, and Linux."
+description: "The BrowserWindow module exposes many APIs that can change the look and behavior of your browser windows."
 slug: window-customization
 hide_title: false
 ---